 There are currently four types of bank transfer fraud.
 The following is an explanation of how they work, from most common to least widespread:

-- The fake invoice scam: the principle is simple, with the scammer sending an invoice to the company’s accounts department, which does not recognise it as a fake invoice and pays it.
-The fraudsters might also mark it as an “invoice approved by” a given department to make it more believable.
+- The fake invoice scam: the concept is simple.
+A scammer sends an invoice to a business’s accounts department, which does not recognise it as a fake invoice and pays it.
+The fraudsters might also mark it as an “invoice approved by” a given department to make it seem more credible.
 This type of fraud is very common and often involves an amount as high as several hundred euros.
 This kind of scam is hard to detect, with many businesses not realising that they have been defrauded.

 - Changing suppliers’ bank account details: the fraudster gathers information about the company’s relationship with suppliers, then sends an email with updated bank account details, passing themselves off as the company’s official supplier.
 The company believes they are dealing with the usual person and makes payments to the scammer’s account instead of that of their genuine supplier.
 This type of fraud is also very widespread – the very kind that iBanFirst’s clients have experienced most often in the past with their conventional banks – and can have a greater impact than the fake invoice scam, often going as high as tens of thousands of euros.